rifhan02/StudyBuddy-Nexus/StudyBuddy_Nexus/README.md

 # Project Title: StudyBuddy Nexus 🎓

 ## Mission Overview
-StudyBuddy Nexus is a Strategic Research Swarm designed to gather and synthesize unstructured academic data[cite: 18, 19]. [cite_start]It helps students navigate complex research by summarizing dense literature and indexing key findings.
+StudyBuddy Nexus is a Strategic Research Swarm designed to gather and synthesize unstructured academic data.
+It helps students navigate complex research by summarizing dense literature and indexing key findings.

 ## System Architecture (A2A Flow)